A reimagined public space in the heart of the Beltline Humpy Hollow Park Redevelopment

 The City of Calgary completed a Downtown Off-Leash Area Study, which indicated that there is a need for more fenced off-leash areas within walking distance of residents.
 The Beltline community was specifically noted as an area in need.
 Feedback collected from the public engagement further indicated the desire for an off-leash dog park.

-What approvals and permitting requirements are associated with this project?
+What approvals and permits were associated with this project?

 • Development Liaison (DL) Process (urban design control)